Autopista GC-1: Description

-The GC1 begins south of the downtown area of Las Palmas de Gran Canaria, the superhighway runs within the beach of Las Palmas de Gran Canaria and 2 km south intersects with the GC2 and later runs with a few clover leaf interchanges and later forms a junction with GC5 and south, the GC31.
-The highway runs east of Telde and has a Parclo (A8)? interchanges and an extra interchange, it passes into an area where most of the island's farmlands are located and into the subdivision and the industrial area and has another Parclo (A2/A8?) interchange, the superhighway has some interchanges to the southeast for the tourist resorts and passes through a number of tunnels before ending at the GC-200 road to the North of Puerto de Mogán.
+The GC1 begins south of the downtown area of Las Palmas de Gran Canaria, the superhighway runs within the beach of Las Palmas de Gran Canaria and 2 km south intersects with the GC2 and later runs with a few clover leaf interchange and later forms a junction with GC5 and south, the GC31.
+The highway runs east of Telde and has a cloverleaf interchange with GC-10 (Exit 8), a parclo interchange (Exit 10), it passes into an area where most of the island's farmlands are located and into the subdivision and the industrial area, where it has another cloverleaf interchange (Exit 25).
+The superhighway has some interchanges to the southeast for the tourist resorts and passes through a number of tunnels before ending at the GC-200 road to the North of Puerto de Mogán.

 History

-The superhighway was first opened in the mid to late-1970s when tourism arrived, it first opened within Las Palmas de Gran Canaria, it later extended to the Telde as well as the airport and the subdivision area along with the industrial area and in the 1990s, extended to the touristic part of the island and finally near Arguineguín.
-Construction of the extension from Puerto Rico through to Puerto de Mogán started in 2009 and was completed and opened to traffic on March 25, 2013.
+The superhighway was first opened in the mid to late 1970s when tourism arrived.
+It first opened within Las Palmas de Gran Canaria and later extended to Telde as well as the airport and the subdivision area, along with the industrial area and, in the 1990s, was extended to the touristic part of the island, and finally near Arguineguín.
+Construction of the extension from Puerto Rico through to Puerto de Mogán started in 2009 and was completed and opened to traffic on 25 March 2013.